neverorfrog/robot-programming/README.md

-This is the repo for the robot programming course held by Professor Grisetti
+# Repo for Robot Programming

+## Course held by Professor Grisetti in the AI and Robotics Master at Sapienza University of Rome